luizconrado/Finleap-Connect/README.md

     - LoggerService : Utility Class to log errors,Exceptions to log__c object
     - RandomUtility : Utility Class to generate random number or string
     - SchemaUtility : Utillity Class to retrive schema related details
-    - TriggerHandler : virtual Class that needs to be extended by trigger handlers
+    - TriggerHandler : Virtual Class that needs to be extended by trigger handlers